-Despite the general observation where more persistent blocks interact with more AC eddies, there is also substantial variability in the number of AC eddies for a block of given persistence, where between 2 and 6 eddies can be seen to be contributing the most persistent 25% of blocks (Fig. 7a-d).
-However despite this large variability, the number of AC eddies a block interacts with increases as its persistence increases at all times of year (Fig. 7e-f).
-The shortest 25% (P < Q1) of winter ATL blocks have an average of 1.1 AC eddies contributing to them, but the longest 25% ($P \ge Q3$) have nearly three times as many eddies (2.9).
-The relationship is even stronger in the PAC sector, where the longest 25% of blocks interact with nearly four times as many AC eddies as the shortest 25% of blocks (4.2 and 1.1 eddies, respectively).
-The aforementioned 59-day DJF PAC block event interacted with eight upstream AC eddies.
+25 % ($P \ge Q_3$) have nearly 3 times as many eddies (2.9).
+The relationship is even stronger in the PAC sector, where the longest 25 % of blocks interact with nearly 4 times as many AC eddies as the shortest 25% of blocks (4.2 and 1.1 eddies, respectively).
+The aforementioned 59 d DJF PAC block event interacted with eight upstream AC eddies.
 In summer in both sectors, the longest 25% of blocks only have up to twice as many AC eddies contributing than the shortest 25%, confirming that the relationship between AC eddy number and persistence is weaker.
-While corr(N,P) in JJA is smaller than in DJF for both sectors (0.53 vs 0.63 in ATL, 0.46 vs 0.77 in PAC), JJA blocks are also less persistent.
+While corr(N, P) in JJA is smaller than in DJF for both sectors (0.53 vs. 0.63 in ATL, 0.46 vs. 0.77 in PAC), JJA blocks are also less persistent.
 Therefore, it is perhaps not surprising that the average number of AC eddies per block for longer blocks is smaller in JJA than DJF.
 Correlations between N, A, and P in both sectors in MAM and SON are generally comparable to those in DJF, with an average number of AC eddies per block larger than JJA but smaller than DJF (Fig. A3).

-5.2 AC Eddy Strength and Speed
+5.2 AC eddy strength and speed

 It is possible that the characteristics, in addition to the amount, of AC eddies interacting with a block can influence its persistence.
-First, the mean strength (as measured by the magnitude of Z'{+} at the AC eddy centre), and zonal and meridional speeds of all AC eddies are discussed, for blocks of all persistences.
-Black lines in Figs. 8, 9 show the strength, zonal speed and meridional speed of all AC eddies in the 7 days before and after entering blocks in DJF or JJA respectively, in both the ATL and PAC domains.
-The general behaviour of the eddies is similar in both the ATL and PAC regions, and the charactersitics of "absorbed" and "through" eddies are qualitatively similar to those of all AC eddies (not shown).
-In the days before the eddies enter a block, their strength remains fairly constant in JJA, and in DJF for ATL sector blocks (Figs. 8a, 9a-b).
+First, the mean strength (as measured by the magnitude of Z' at the AC eddy centre) and zonal and meridional speeds of all AC eddies are discussed for blocks of all persistences.
+The black lines in Figs. 8 and 9 show the strength, zonal speed, and meridional speed of all AC eddies in the 7 d before and after entering blocks in DJF or JJA, respectively, in both the ATL and PAC domains.
+The general behaviour of the eddies is similar in both the ATL and PAC regions, and the characteristics of absorbed and through eddies are qualitatively similar to those of all AC eddies (not shown).
+In the days before the eddies enter a block, their strength remains fairly constant in JJA and in DJF for ATL sector blocks (Figs. 8a and 9a, b).
 AC eddies contributing to DJF ATL blocking are stronger than their PAC counterparts before entering the block.
-JJA eddies are of a similar strength in both domains, but weaker than those in DJF.
-In the ATL domain, AC eddies in both DJF and JJA begin to strengthen by day -1, and then strengthen further by around 50 m in the first two days after entering a block (time = 0 line in Figs. 8, 9).
+JJA eddies are of a similar strength in both domains but weaker than those in DJF.
+In the ATL domain, AC eddies in both DJF and JJA begin to strengthen by day -1 and then strengthen further by around 50 m in the first 2d after entering a block (time = 0 line in Figs. 8) and 9).
 In the PAC region, the intensification is stronger for DJF eddies (nearly 100 m) and begins at around day -3.
 It is possible that this could be a sign that the block is acting to strengthen the upstream AC eddies, consistent with the EBM mechanism (Luo, 2005).
 However, it could also potentially because the PAC region is slightly to the east of the North Pacific climatological blocking maximum (Fig. 5), meaning AC eddies intensify upon entering a block just outside the domain.
 However, further intensification does occur once the eddies are inside a block in the PAC domain between days 0 and +1.
 After this, in both regions, there is a steady decay of the eddy strength (though they are still as intense or stronger than they were before blocking).
-However, the strength
+However, the strength of a block can be maintained by the absorption of additional AC eddies later in its lifetime (not shown) if it persists for long enough.